Digital-Grinnell/dlad-blog/content/posts/046-DG-FEDORA-A-Portable-Object-Repository.md

 ## History

 About a year ago I created a "portable" _FEDORA_ object repository "on a stick", a USB stick.
 I call that "stick" _DG-FEDORA_, because it contains a number of sample objects gleaned from [Digital.Grinnell.edu](https://digital.grinnell.edu).
 Shortly after I created the "stick" I started using a _docker-compose.override.yml_ file (see [Adding and overriding configuration](https://docs.docker.com/compose/extends#adding-and-overriding-configuration) for details) to implement it in some of my _ISLE_ work.
-But there were lots of other "customizations" that I also wanted to implement, and over time my _docker-compose.override.yml_ grew too large to be easily maintained...there was just too much stuff to squeeze into a file that was supposed to make life easier for me.
+But there were lots of other "customizations" that I also wanted to implement, and over time my _docker-compose.override.yml_ grew too large to be easily maintained...there was just too much stuff to squeeze into a file that was supposed to make life easier.

 ## ISLE Details

 The _ISLE_ stack now uses a very simple and elegant _.env_ file -- four lines of environment variables, nothing more -- to ultimately control what the _docker-compose_ command does.
-The last environment variable in the file is `COMPOSE_FILE`, and I found last evening that this variable can be used to specify "multiple" _.yml_ files to build a stack; and according the _docker-compose_ rules of order and overrides applys.
+The last environment variable in the file is `COMPOSE_FILE`, and I found that this variable can be used to specify "multiple" _.yml_ files to build a stack; and _docker-compose_ does so using a well-documented and sensible set of rules.
 Nirvana!

 ## The Solution